urjaacharya/picturesque/README.md

 # picturesque

-picturesque is a tool that creates favicons of the sizes you specify and generates HTML script with the favicon declarations along with the site webmanifest file.
+picturesque is a tool that creates favicons of the sizes you specify and generates HTML script (goes in `head` eventually) with the favicon declarations along with the site webmanifest file.

-**Usage**
+## Executables:

+The binary files for *nix and Windows system are in `bin` folder.

+## Build from source

+1. Get the repository:
+`go get -u github.com/urjaacharya/picturesque`
+2. Navigate to the root of the repo you downloaded above (i.e picturesque) and run `go build`

+## Usage

+### Arguments JSON

 Specify the input arguments in a `.json` file.
 Following is the sample json:
 ```
 {
   "input_image": <Path to the input image>,
   "output": {
-    "images_path": <Path to save output favicons to>,
+    "images_path": <Path to save output images to>,
     "html": {
       "path": <Path to save output HTML script>,
       "name": <Name of output HTML script>
     }
   },
   "link": {
-    "href_prefix": <content to be appended before location of all favicons>,
+    "href_prefix": <string to be appended before the href value>,
-    "href_suffix": <content to be appended after location of all favicons>
+    "href_suffix": <string to be appended after the href value>
   },
   "site_webmanifest": {
     "background_color": <hexcode of background color to be used in webmanifest file>,
-    "name": <name used in webmanifest file>,
+    "name": <site name used in webmanifest file>,
-    "short_name": <name used in webmanifest file>,
+    "short_name": <short name for site used in webmanifest file>,
-    "theme_color": <hexcode of theme color to be used in webmanifest file>
+    "theme_color": <hexcode of site theme color to be used in webmanifest file>
   },
   "icons": {
     <Name of output favicon>: { "width": <width of outout favicon>, "height": <height of output favicon>, "rel": <Array of rel attributes> },